wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 ### Simulating Tag Lookup

-zSim assumes that the cache tag access circuit can only support one access for each cycle.
+zSim assumes that the cache tag access circuit can only support one access on each cycle.
 Although each tag access may take more than one cycles (depending on `accLat`), it is assumed that the access process is pipelined, such that one request can be processed each cycle.
 The tag access simulation needs to detect race conditions where more than one access is requested, and postpone all but one requests to later cycles.

 Recall that the tag array needs to be accessed twice for every miss access.
 One for the tag array lookup to determine if the request hits a line in the current cache.
 The second access happens after the parent cache responded to update the address tag and/or the coherence state.
-Cache hits only access the array once
+Cache hits, on the other hand, only access the array once at the beginning. zSim treats tag array lookup operation as high priority, and tag array update operation as low priority.
+High priority accesses will be queued for a future cycle in the order they arrive, if they can not be fulfilled immediately.
+Low priority accesses, on the other hand, are not queued with high priority ones for guaranteed completion.
+Instead, they are only processed when the access circuit is idle.
+Starvation may happen temporarily to low priority accesses if requests keep coming to the cache.
+This, however, will not lead to a permanent starvation, since no more high priority requests will be handled after all MSHRs are occupied.